Tanay7/Spacecraft-Telemetry/README.md

 ## Contributing

 Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the project's repository (if hosted on a platform like GitHub).
+If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the project's repository.

 ## License